alibaba/EasyCV/docs/source/tutorials/nni_hpo_dlc.md

 - `data_sources`: mapping mounts the nas, and the dlc is started using the data_sources code
 - `worker_image`: the image to use
 - `workspace_id`: the workspace

+# It does not need to be modified according to the dlc environment
 - `command`: the command to start the easycv experiment
 - `user_config_param`: parameter is selected from searchspace.json